wp-plugins/somatic-framework/readme.txt

 == Description ==

 This framework is a collection of classes and functions for handling advanced custom post types cases.
-With just a defined arrays, it can create custom post types, their labels, menus, metaboxes, save routines, and any custom taxonomies.
+With just a few defined arrays, it can create custom post types, taxonomies, their labels, menus, metaboxes, and save routines.

 NOTE: this began life as an internal development tool, and as such, does not have much (if any documentation) just yet.
 It's not really end-user friendly in its current state.
 So if you're not running a site I have built for you personally, you probably don't need it ;-)